 Math Placement B Test

-- New domestic freshmen who did not submit ACT/SAT scores to the university for admission
+- Domestic freshmen who did not submit ACT/SAT scores to the university for admission

 - All domestic transfer students regardless of standardized test scores

 Math Placement D Test

-- New domestic freshmen with an ACT math score of 25 or higher officially reported to the university
+- Domestic freshmen with an ACT math score of 25 or higher officially reported to the university

 - All new international students